asyncapi/template-for-generator-templates/README.md

 ## Sample template that presents generator features and best practices in using them

 Generator depends on [React](https://github.com/asyncapi/generator-react-sdk) (if you're using React) or [Nunjucks](https://mozilla.github.io/nunjucks/) (if you're using Nunjucks) templating engine.
 You can choose the one you prefer.
 Each rendering engine has a different way of working and a different set of features.
 Keep that in mind when familiarizing yourself with the Generator functionality.
 This repository is focused on React renderer.
+If you want use `Nunjucks`, check [`nunjucks`](https://github.com/asyncapi/template-for-generator-templates/tree/nunjucks) branch.

 The list of resources that are relevant for this template: